 Critical thinking involves the ability to analyze information, make informed decisions, solve problems effectively, and so much more.

-Today, we explore the core components of critical thinking, offering practical examples and suggestions about how to improve these skills.
+Today, we explore the core components of these capabilities, offering practical examples and suggestions about how to improve these skills.

 “A problem cannot be solved at the same level of consciousness that created it.” – Albert Einstein